Vast Horizon Help Files

 Hopefully the information in this help file will give you a good starting point.
 Here are a few things worth considering.

-Some people rather write their profile from an in character point of view, or autobiographically, others might rather write about their character.
+Some people rather write their profile from an in character point of view, or autobiographically, others might rather write about their character from the third person prospective.
 Find the method that works best for you.

 If you have read this help file and still have questions, We are happy to give you a hand.
 Just send them in a support ticket and we will do our best to answer them.